llrs/experDesign/paper.md

 *experDesign* also provides several small utilities to make it easier design the experiment in batches.
-For instance, it helps to calculate the samples to dictribute on the minimum number of batches required with `sizes_batches`.
+For instance, it helps to calculate the samples to distribute on the minimum number of batches required with `sizes_batches`.

 # References